Ultikynnys/UltiBake/README.md

 ## Finalize

 > **The last part in the pipeline** once the bake is complete.
 With a single click, you can create copies of your **Bake Set** objects that now utilize only the baked textures.
 This is great for ensuring consistency and also makes your objects ready for exporting.
+Note it can only **finalize** when bake sets using the same texturename are visible from the search

 ![alt text](blender_bSQVfeDZ6o.webp)